larrycorsini/Typing-App/README.md

     -   Broadcasting player progress to everyone in a room in real-time.
     -   Serving the daily challenge text to ensure consistency for all players.
 -   **Communication (`websocketService.ts`)**: A client-side service that acts as the bridge between the React app and the backend server, managing the WebSocket connection and message flow.

+---

+## 🐛 Troubleshooting

+### WebSocket Connection Errors

+If you see a "Connection to server failed" message or errors in the console related to WebSockets, it almost always means the backend server is not running.

+**Solution:**
+1. Open a terminal in the project's root directory.
+2. Run the command `node server.js` (or `npm start` if you created the `package.json`).
+3. You should see the message `Gemini Type Racer WebSocket server started on port 8080...`.
+4. Keep this terminal open and refresh the application.